Azure-Samples/semantic-kernel-rag-chat/README.md

 # Tutorial: ChatGPT + Enterprise data with Semantic Kernel, Azure OpenAI and Azure Cognitive Search
 This progressive tutorial is for building your own AI chat application informed with your enterprise data.
 In chapter one, we start with building a simple [ChatGPT](https://platform.openai.com/docs/models/gpt-3-5)-like application.
-Chapter two imports files (PDFs) for reference by the [Semantic Kernel](https://aka.ms/skrepo) orchestrator when chatting.
-Chapter three extends the context of the chat by implementing the [Retrieval Augmented Generation](https://arxiv.org/abs/2005.11401) pattern with [Azure Cognitive Search](https://learn.microsoft.com/en-us/azure/search/) for data indexing and retrieval.
+Chapter two imports files (PDFs) into a “Memories Store” for reference by the [Semantic Kernel](https://aka.ms/skrepo) (SK) orchestrator when chatting.
+Having the data from these PDFs allows SK to build better Prompts so the AI can offer better answers to questions – this is a key part of the Retrieval Augmented Generation pattern.
+Chapter three extends the context of the chat by using [Azure Cognitive Search](https://learn.microsoft.com/en-us/azure/search/) for data indexing and retrieval.

 In all, this tutorial creates a minimal implementation for using [Semantic Kernel](https://aka.ms/skrepo) as a foundation for enabling enterprise data ingestion, long-term memory, plug-ins, and more.